Amjad50/FlareOn-2019-writeup/2 - Overlong/README.md

 ## Introduction

-This time is an exe binary file.

-In binary exe like this, we would mostly work with assembly (its a very important skill to have as a reverse engineer).
+In binary exe like this, we would mostly work with assembly.

 Some popular tools to use are `radare2`, `IDA` and `Ghidra`.

 This time I'll be using `Ghidra`.

-Creating a new project in `Ghidra` then adding Overlong.exe and analyse it using the default options.

 ## Solution

-After opening the exe in `Ghidra` and navigating to `function` in the left panel.

-There is only 3 functions with no main.
-But there is `entry` function (`_start` sometimes) which is the entry point of the binary.
+After opening the exe in `Ghidra` we find that there is only 3 functions, and no `main`.
+But there is `entry` function which is the entry point of the binary.

-`Ghidra` has a decompiler and this is the decompilation of `entry`:
+Decompilation of `entry`:

 ``` C
 undefined4 entry(void)
 {